 Category: Best Practices

-An ever-changing business landscape and constantly evolving customer demands is a key reason headless eCommerce is growing so rapidly in popularity.
+An ever-changing business landscape and constantly evolving customer demands is a key reason enterprises and software vendors alike are strangling the monolith and moving to headless eCommerce.
 But, what is headless eCommerce exactly?

 What is Headless eCommerce?

 Simply put, headless eCommerce platforms have decoupled, or separated, the frontend user experience from the back-end business logic.
 This allows developers to use the eCommerce platform’s API to deliver the platform’s business logic (features, functionality, etc.) to whatever user experience they’d like.

 You can think of the head in terms of any kind of user interface or experience.
 A vending machine can be a head.
 A desktop browser experience can be a head.
 A smartwatch can be a head.
 With headless eCommerce, you can update or change the head(s) without disrupting the backend

 A quick refresher on software architecture: If you think about software as a “stack” of components, the top of the stack would be the user interface, or the part that the user interacts with (sometimes this is called the “front-end”).
 The rest of the stack is where the software derives all of its functionality, like the business logic and the data model (sometimes this is called the “back-end’).